JovanMihic99/task_api/README.md

 ## Features

-- Create new tasks
-- Retrieve a list of tasks for authenticated users
-- Update existing tasks
-- Delete tasks
+- CRUD operations for Tasks
+- Database Migrations and Seeding
-- User authentication with JWT
+- JWT based User authentication
 - Admin authorization for managing users
 - Integration and Unit tests
+- Detailed API Documentation for all endpoints

 ## Technologies Used